An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

 To investigate the environmental impact on the \hi discs of galaxies, it is important to quantify the severity of the asymmetry/ disturbance in the outer \hi distribution of individual galaxies.
-The optical/ infrared morphologies of galaxies are generally quantified with the concentration, asymmetry, and smoothness (CAS) parameters \citep{conselice2003} and the Gini and M20 parameters \citep{lotz2004}. \cite{holwerda2011, holwerda2013} used these parameters to quantify the \hi morphologies of galaxies from multiple \hi surveys (WHISP, LITTLE-THINGS, VLA-ANGST).
-In addition, \cite{holwerda2011, holwerda2013} and \cite{giese2016} used the definition of asymmetry from \cite{conselice2003}. \cite{giese2016} found that the asymmetry parameter is much more robust than any of the other parameters for \hi imaging data.
+The optical/ infrared morphologies of galaxies are generally quantified with the parameters concentration, asymmetry, and smoothness (CAS) \citep{conselice2003} and the Gini and M20 parameters \citep{lotz2004}. \cite{holwerda2011, holwerda2013} used these parameters to quantify the \hi morphologies of galaxies from multiple \hi surveys (WHISP, LITTLE-THINGS, and VLA-ANGST).
+In addition, \cite{holwerda2011, holwerda2013} and \cite{giese2016} used the definition of asymmetry from \cite{conselice2003}. \cite{giese2016} found that the asymmetry parameter is much more robust than any of the other parameters for \hi imaging data,

-where \textit{I(i, j)} denotes the value of the pixel at the \textit{i, j} position of the original image of the galaxy and $I_{180}(i, j)$ is the value of the pixel in the same position of the image rotated by 180$^{\circ}$ around the centre of the galaxy.
-So, asymmetry is measured by summing the pixel-by-pixel difference of the original and rotated image and normalising that by the total intensity in the image.
+where \textit{I(i, j)} denotes the value of the pixel at the \textit{i, j} position of the original image of the galaxy, and $I_{180}(i, j)$ is the value of the pixel in the same position of the image rotated by 180$^{\circ}$ around the centre of the galaxy.
+This means that asymmetry is measured by summing the pixel-by-pixel difference of the original and rotated image and normalising this by the total intensity in the image.
 Hence, the asymmetry index can have a value between 0 and 1.
-Asymmetries in the fainter outer regions of the \hi discs give a negligible contribution to the global asymmetry index compared to the brighter ($\sim$ 2 orders of magnitude or more) inner regions.
+Asymmetries in the fainter outer regions of the \hi discs contribute very little to the global asymmetry index compared to the brighter ($\sim$ 2 orders of magnitude or more) inner regions.
 Environmental processes, however, influence the extended outer parts of the \hi disc in a galaxy much more easily than the inner parts.
-In order to give proper weight to the asymmetries in the outer \hi disc, \cite{Lelli2014} introduced a modified asymmetry index ($A_{mod}$):
+In order to give proper weight to the asymmetries in the outer \hi disc, \cite{Lelli2014} introduced a modified asymmetry index ($A_{mod}$),

 where $N$ is the total number of pixels in the image.
-Thus, this definition of $A_{mod}$ normalizes the intensity differences at the position $(i, j)$ with the `local' intensity of the pixels, contrary to the total intensity of all the pixels in the \hi map.
-For example, for a highly lopsided galaxy with \hi emission exclusively on one side, $A_{mod}$ will obtain the maximum value of 1.
-However, we recognize that the value of \amod depends on some selection criteria.
+Thus, this definition of $A_{mod}$ normalizes the intensity differences at the position $(i, j)$ with the local intensity of the pixels, in contrast to the total intensity of all the pixels in the \hi map.
+For example, for a highly lopsided galaxy with \hi emission exclusively from one side, $A_{mod}$ will obtain the maximum value of 1.
+However, we recognise that the value of \amod depends on some selection criteria.